Clarence Birdseye: Industrial development

 In 1925, General Seafood Corporation moved to Gloucester, Massachusetts.
 There it marketed and sold Birdseye's newest invention, the double belt freezer, in which cold brine chilled a pair of stainless steel belts carrying packaged fish, freezing the fish quickly.
-His invention was issued US Patent #1,773,079, considered by some as the beginning of today's frozen foods industry.
+His invention was issued US Patent #1,773,079, considered by some as the advent of flash freezing and the commercial frozen fresh foods market.
 Birdseye patented other machinery which cooled even more quickly.
 In 1927, he patented the multiplate freezing machine which was used as the basis for freezing food for several decades.

-In 1929, Birdseye sold his company and patents for $22 million (approximately $335 million in 2021 dollars) to Goldman Sachs and the Postum Company, which eventually became General Foods Corporation.
-General Foods founded the Birds Eye Frozen Food Company.
-Birdseye continued to work with the company, further developing frozen food technology.
+In 1929, Birdseye sold his company and patents to Goldman Sachs and the Postum Company which eventually became General Foods Corporation, when its owner, Marjorie Merriweather Post, offered him $22 million (approximately $335 million in 2021 dollars) and the vice president position after touring the facilities.
+She came across the Birdseye's innovation by dining onboard her yacht on a scrumptious whole fresh turkey that was purchased frozen.
+General Foods founded the Birds Eye Frozen Food Company as Post pioneered the frozen fresh food market by providing commercial freezers to wholesalers and retailers.
+Birdseye grew the company and further developed his frozen food technology.
 In 1930, the company began sales experiments in 18 retail stores around Springfield, Massachusetts, to test consumer acceptance of quick-frozen foods.
 The initial product line featured 26 items, including 18 cuts of frozen meat, spinach and peas, a variety of fruits and berries, blue point oysters, and fish fillets.
 Consumers liked the new products, and today this is considered the birth of retail frozen foods.
 The "Birds Eye" name remains a leading frozen-food brand.
 In 1949, Birdseye won the Institute of Food Technologists' Babcock-Hart Award.
 Birdseye was inducted into the National Inventors Hall of Fame in 2005.